2005–2006 Thai political crisis: Genesis of the demonstrations

 The prime minister faced growing pressure to resign following the sale of his family's controlling stake in Shin Corporation to Temasek Holdings, the Singapore government's investment agency.
 Although the SEC's investigation of the transaction cleared Thaksin of all wrongdoing, critics have still accused him of insider trading, use of tax law loopholes, selling out the nation, and other offences.

 Anti-Thaksin protesters are largely composed of urban upper/middle class royalist Bangkokians, dubbed the "Blue Blood Jet Set" by the Bangkok Post.
 They have been joined by supporters of the controversial Santi Asoke Buddhist sect, followers of the controversial monk Luang Ta Maha Bua, and state enterprises employees who oppose privatisation.
 Some academics and intellectuals have also joined the protests.

 However, the protests have been divisive.
 Many urban upper/middle class Bangkokians have expressed frustration at the protesters.
 Early in 2005, a majority of the employees at state-owned Electricity Generating Authority of Thailand supported privatisation.
 The popular but controversial Dharmakaya Buddhist sect has come out in support of Thaksin.
 Several members of King Bhumibol Adulyadej's Privy Council have asked protesters to seek a peaceful resolution to the situation.
 Supreme Commander General Ruengroj Mahasaranond said "I should like to direct my message at a certain person who resorts to self-promotion by invoking the name of His Majesty...Rivals should not involve the monarch in their quarrels".
-Many academics have urged the protesters to adhere to the constitution and not pressure the King to appoint a replacement prime minister.
-Many also note that the majority of Thailand's population, particular the rural poor, are strong supporters of Thaksin.
+Many academics have urged the protesters to adhere to the constitution and not pressure the king to appoint a replacement prime minister.
+Many also note that the majority of Thailand's population, particularly the rural poor, are strong supporters of Thaksin.

 On 14 January 2006, hundreds of protestors headed by Sondhi Limthongkul, former senator Pratin Santiprapop, Klanarong Chantik, and Democrat MP Kalaya Sophonpanich stormed into Government House at half past midnight, overwhelming security forces.
 They occupied the building for twenty minutes before regrouping outside and continuing their protest.

 An anti-Thaksin rally on 4 February 2006 at the Royal Plaza drew a very large crowd.

 Police and foreign media estimated the turnout to be 40,000 – 50,000.
 Some local newspapers estimated that up to 100,000 attended.
-Afterwards, protests waned, with rewer protesters showed up at the Royal Plaza the next weekend.
+Afterwards, protests waned, with fewer protesters showing up at the Royal Plaza the next weekend.
 Most Thai newspapers estimated the turnout at 30,000 – 50,000 people.
-Phoochatkarn Raiwan (owned by Sondhi Limthongkul, the leader of the protest) estimated 100,000 attended.
-The BBC, Reuters, and AFP estimated 5,000 – 15,000 attended.
+Phoochatkarn Raiwan (owned by Sondhi Limthongkul, the leader of the protest) estimated an attendance of 100,000 people.
+The BBC, Reuters, and AFP estimated an attendance 5,000 – 15,000.

 The PAD's protests took on an increasingly critical tone in February.
-In a single protest on 26 February 2006, Buddhist leader Sulak Sivaraksa called Thaksin a pitiful dog and chairman of the northeastern teachers' group Auychai Watha called for Thaksin's children to "become whores infected with venereal disease."
+In a single protest on 26 February 2006, Buddhist leader Sulak Sivaraksa called Thaksin a pitiful dog, and the chairman of the northeastern teachers' group, Auychai Watha, called for Thaksin's children to "become whores infected with venereal disease".
 The behaviour of the protesters was condemned by the Chairperson of Amnesty International Thailand.
-Protestors often harassed journalists and newscrews.
+Protestors often harassed journalists and news crews.